 Feeding pigs is a huge responsibility, but if you do your research beforehand, you will find what is readily available in your area that will supply the food your pigs will need.

-4. Pigs need a heavy feeder
+4. Pigs Need a Durable Feeder

 As I have already stated, pigs are strong animals.
 If you do not want them throwing their food all over the place, you will need a sturdy feeder.